stevenpaul007-creator/Pico-GB/README.md

 * I2S sound support (44.1kHz 16 bits stereo audio)
 * SD card support (store roms and save games) + game selection menu
 * automatic color palette selection for some games (emulation of Game Boy Color Bootstrap ROM) + manual color palette selection
-* PSRAM (APS6404L) is supported if your flash is smaller than your rom
+* PSRAM (APS6404L) is supported if your flash is smaller than your rom file.
+If you have on board psram, set ENABLE_RP2040_PSRAM=1 and select your board and maybe delete RP2350_PSRAM_CS in common.h.
+If you are willing to use an external psram chip, set ENABLE_EXT_PSRAM=1.

 # Videos by YouMakeTech
 * [Let's build a Game Boy Emulator on a Breadboard!](https://youtu.be/ThmwXpIsGWs)